 5. The Together series (£8.50)

 Steve and Bekah Legg are experienced parents, and this shows in the books they’ve produced.
-Again, they’ve kept things short and snappy.
+They’ve kept things short and snappy: each devotion is just two pages long and more than manageable with a family (our kids were aged 12, 10, 7 and 7 when we tried it, and the length was just right).

-The Bible passage for each day is included in the book, making it a great choice for holidays – or, in fact, any day when you can’t find your Bible).
-Then you get thoughts, fun facts and stories from Steve and Bekah, some questions to think about, and a prayer.
+The Bible passage for each day is included in the book, making it a great choice for holidays – or, in fact, any day when you can’t find your Bible.
+Then you get a helpful explanation/application of the Bible passage, fun facts and stories from Steve and Bekah, some questions to discuss together, and a prayer.

 6. Seasonal devotionals (various)